greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

     The `postgres` part of the principal names matches the value of the Greenplum Database `krb_srvname` server configuration parameter, which is `postgres` by default.

-    The host name part of the principal name must match the output of the `hostname` command on the Greenplum Database master host.
+    The host name part of the principal name must match the output of the `hostname` command on the Greenplum Database coordinator host.
 If the `hostname` command shows the fully qualified domain name \(FQDN\), use it in the principal name, for example `postgres/mdw.example.com@GPDB.KRB`.

     The `GPDB.KRB` part of the principal name is the Kerberos realm name.